TALK TO SALES

 If your new hire arrives or signs in for their first day and nothing is ready for them, they’ll notice.
 You need to be prepared for your new hire to begin.

-Have an onboarding guide ready for them that helps address questions they may have, some quick information on your organization, and who they can contact for help.
-You can also include login credentials and information on employee benefits.
+Have an onboarding checklist or guide ready for them that helps address their questions, provides some quick information on your organization, and includes who they can contact for help.
+You can also include login credentials for any computers or software they’ll need and information on employee benefits.

-Be sure to have their computer and accounts set up by the time they arrive so they can get started on their onboarding without waiting around.
+Be sure to set up their computer and accounts by the time they arrive so they can get started on their onboarding checklist without waiting around for your help.

 Consider preparing the following before your new hire’s first day: